-The LemonAid Village Schools in Lower Allentown, Sierra Leone provide services to 505 children in the area.
-In the words of head mistress, Francess Browne, “We are having energy failure and we are in desperate need of supplemental energy through source such as solar panels and energy storage facility.
-Currently the school relies on the inconsistent power grid of Freetown which only runs a few hours a day.
-In order to power their small computer lab in the evening they must use a generator which does not provide enough power to light the school while powering the computers.
+The LemonAid Village Schools in Lower Allentown, Sierra Leone educate almost 700 children in the area.
+In the words of headmistress, Francess Browne, “We are having energy failure and we are in desperate need of supplemental energy through source such as solar panels and energy storage facility”.
+The power grid of Freetown is inconsistent and an unreliable energy source for the community.
+In order to power their schoolhouse and run a small computer lab they rely solely on a gas generator which uses a large portion of the schools budget every day.

 A renewable energy source is desired which will provide the school with a clean and consistent source of power for their daily activities.
-The first steps in this process are to understand the needs of the community, as well as the economic and environmental costs of their current energy supply.
+Our first step in this process was to understand the needs of the community, as well as the economic and environmental costs of their current energy supply.
+We traveled on an assessment trip in summer 2012 to take load measurements and organize an implementation and education plan with the school administration.
 It is important that the school is educated about different energy alternatives, as well as the efficient use of available solution.
-Together we plan to design an appropriate system to meet these needs and have a lasting impact.
+Together we plan to implement an appropriate system to meet these needs and have a lasting impact.

 In summer 2014 we traveled back to Sierra Leone for the first phase of our implementation where we ordered our parts and began a structural analysis on the building that will house the panels and solar equipment.
 We also spent a lot of the time working with the technical leads in the community to build a mutual understanding of roles and ensure a successful system installation.